yh2424/yh2424.github.io/_posts/2024/2024-07-19-ASDL Summer social event.md

   In the first half of 2024, we had a time to leave MT together for Daebu Island to unite ASDL students.
 comments: true
 ---
-To foster unity within ASDL in early 2024, graduates and undergraduates gathered for a foot volleyball match and barbecue with their professors.
+To foster unity within ASDL members, graduates and undergraduates gathered for a foot volleyball match and barbecue with P.I.
+Prof. Younghyun Kim.
 This event aimed to strengthen our bonds and enhance our dedication to research.
 We sincerely thank the professor for organizing this event.